awsdocs/aws-mobile-developer-guide/doc_source/react-native-add-storage.rst

      - The steps on this page assume you have already completed the steps on :ref:`Get Started <react-native-getting-started>`.

-The AWS Mobile CLI :ref:`User Data Storage <user-data-storage>` feature enables apps to store user files in the cloud.
+The AWS Mobile CLI :ref:`User File Storage <user-data-storage>` feature enables apps to store user files in the cloud.

 .. _react-native-add-storage-setup: